mike-ward/mike-ward.github.io/_posts/2008-01-30-recommendations-to-improve-software-builds.md

 ---
 layout: post
-title:  Recommendations to Improve Software Builds
+title: 'Recommendations to Improve Software Builds'
 ---
 I recently took over management of our build process for our development team mostly because no one else wanted to touch it.
 Once I started looking at the build scripts and the issues surrounding them I understood why no one volunteered.
 It was simply a mess.
 Sadly, this is not an uncommon occurrence if my experience of the last 20 years is any indication.